I’m sure all of you are looking forward to April 5th.

 But anyone buying for the lolz or trying to make a quick buck is definitely not on the path to making steady returns over a long period of time.

 It’s amazing how Amazon has risen over the past decade to become a company that is involved in pretty much every aspect of our lives.

 You can now buy your groceries from the tech giant, have your website hosted on its servers or use its tablet device to read a book.

 Like Apple, the company’s success has brought with it lots of investors eager to buy its shares.

 And also like Apple, Amazon now has a very high valuation.
 That may be enough to put off some prospective investors for now.

 The problem is that these companies keep delivering major returns and, at least for now, that doesn’t look likely to change.

 As a result, investing in Amazon is less about the business and more about its valuation.
 What you have to ask is, yes the company is doing well, but is it enough to justify a share price in excess of $3,000?

 As we’ve already said, ETFs have become popular alternatives to pricey, underperforming funds over the past couple of decades.

-But unlike the S&P 500, the FTSE 100 has seen pretty poor returns over the past five years.
+But unlike the S&P 500, the UK 100 has seen pretty poor returns over the past five years.